Bee Boxes are by far the most convenient method of farming honey in Don’t Starve and Don’t Starve Together.

 WHERE ARE HONEYCOMBS FOUND?

-You will receive a honeycomb by destroying a Beehive or a Killer Beehive.
-Honeycombs are a limited resource, so all the Beehives that you get when you spawn are all the Beehives you’re going to get.
+Players can receive a Honeycomb by destroying a Beehive or a Killer Beehive.
+In single-player Don’t Starve Honeycombs are a limited resource, so all the Beehives that you get when you spawn are all the Honeycombs you’re going to have to use.

 HOW DO YOU CATCH BEES?